Barbaras Timeline

 2480 West Medford Ave1 Alvin Falk Brewer

-• Bertha (Winter) Falk is now living with the family of her daughter, Augusta
+• The two younger Falk sons, Robert and Charles, have moved to Chicago.
+Bertha (Winter) Falk, who previously stayed with the sons, is now living with the family of her daughter, Augusta.

 Emil chairmaker